decentraland/adr/RFC/RFC-9-on-chain-validators.md

 #### Estate

 If the LAND is owned by the Estate Contract.
-The estate id should be retreived.
+The estate id should be retrived.
 Checks by using the estate id and the entity deployer (signer):

 - If the deployer is the `owner` of the Estate.
 - If the deployer has `operator` rights for the Estate.